D-Jeffrey/gedcom-to-visualmap/README.md

 ## Quick Start Tips

 - Use the GUI to pick your GEDCOM, choose output type, then click Load to parse and resolve places.
+- **Choose geocoding mode**: Normal (uses cache and geocodes new addresses), Geocode only (always geocode, ignoring cache), or Cache only (read-only, no network requests).
 - Outputs (HTML/KML/SUM) are written next to your selected GEDCOM file; change the output filename in the GUI if you need a different base name.
 - Double-left-click a person in the GUI list to set the starting person for traces and timelines.
 - Edit `geo_cache.csv` to correct or refine geocoding, then save and re-run to apply fixes.